vacp2p/vac.dev/_posts/2020-02-10-waku-current-state.md

 We've cut the spec up into three components.
 These are:

-- Waku (main spec), currently in [version 0.2.0](https://specs.vac.dev/waku/waku.html)
+- Waku (main spec), currently in [version 0.3.0](https://specs.vac.dev/waku/waku.html)
 - Waku envelope data field, currently in [version 0.1.0](https://specs.vac.dev/waku/envelope-data-format.html)
 - Waku mailserver, currently in [version 0.2.0](https://specs.vac.dev/waku/mailserver.html)

-TODO: Update Waku spec to 0.3

 **Clients:**

 There are currently two clients that implement Waku, these are [Nimbus](https://github.com/status-im/nimbus/tree/master/waku) in Nim and [status-go](https://github.com/status-im/status-go) in Go.

-At the time of writing the Nimbus client implements the spec fully, but lacks mail server and mail client capability.
+At the time of writing the Nimbus client implements the spec fully, but lacks mail server/client, rate limiting and confirmations capability.
 The status-go client implements everything except bridging mode, which is currently a work in progress.

 For more details, see [implementation matrix](https://specs.vac.dev/waku/waku.html#appendix-b-implementation-notes).